alphagov/government-service-design-manual/service-manual/users/introduction-to-user-research.md

 Quantitative techniques involve higher-volume research, and include online surveys, face-to-face interviews, and involve a structured approach to data collection and analysis.

 Product based research can be conducted in-house or via a specialist agency.
-In-house approaches can be quicker as they involve less lead time (e.g. procurement), but require skilled in-house researchers, and can involve the procurement of some specialist software.
+In-house approaches can be quicker as they involve less lead time (eg procurement), but require skilled in-house researchers, and can involve the procurement of some specialist software.
 Typically agencies are only used when specialist skills/experience is required that is not available in-house, and/or the scale of the project would mean it is difficult to provide dedicated internal resource.

 ## Strategic research